Jan 05, 2023 ▪ 20 min read (~3 pages) ▪ Computer Science ▪ Updated on Jan 16, 2023

 The parameter mu

-) and is used with M_BITS
+) is the mutation rate and is used with M_BITS

 to decide how many bits to flip.
 The bits are flipped at random.